loicsikidi/tpm-ca-certificates/docs/concepts/01-security_model.md

 The CLI ensures consistency and reduces the risk of configuration errors that could compromise the trust model.

-[^1]: Don't get me wrong, I don't want to incriminate them in any way, as this is not a prerogative of their project.
-Shout-out to Cedarcode for their great contribution on [TPM key attestation](https://github.com/cedarcode/tpm-key_attestation)!
+[^1]: Don't get me wrong, I don't want to incriminate them in any way, as this is not a prerogative of both projects.
+Shout-out to [keylime](https://github.com/keylime) and [Cedarcode](https://github.com/cedarcode) for their great contribution on the TPM ecosystem!